Joseph Brant: Commissioned as officer, 1779

 In February 1779, Brant traveled to Montreal to meet with Frederick Haldimand, the military commander and Governor of Quebec.
 Haldimand commissioned Brant as Captain of the Northern Confederated Indians.
 He also promised provisions, but no pay, for his Volunteers.
 Assuming victory, Haldimand pledged that after the war ended, the British government would restore the Mohawk to their lands as stated before the conflict started.
 Those conditions were included in the Proclamation of 1763, the Treaty of Fort Stanwix in 1768, and the Quebec Act in June 1774.
 Haldimand gave Brant the rank of captain in the British Army as he found Brant to the most "civilized" of the Iroquois chiefs, finding him not to be a "savage".

 In May, Brant returned to Fort Niagara where, with his new salary and plunder from his raids, he acquired a farm on the Niagara River, six miles (10 km) from the fort.
 To work the farm and to serve the household, he used slaves captured during his raids.
 Brant also bought a slave, a seven-year-old African-American girl named Sophia Burthen Pooley.
 She served him and his family for six years before he sold her to an Englishman named Samuel Hatt for $100.
 He built a small chapel for the Indians who started living nearby.
-There he also married for a third time, to Catherine Croghan (as noted above in Marriage section).
+There he also married for a third time, to Catherine Croghan.

 Brant's honors and gifts caused jealousy among rival chiefs, in particular the Seneca war chief Sayenqueraghta.
 A British general said that Brant "would be much happier and would have more weight with the Indians, which he in some measure forfeits by their knowing that he receives pay".
 In late 1779, after receiving a colonel's commission for Brant from Lord Germain, Haldimand decided to hold it without informing Brant.

 Over the course of a year, Brant and his Loyalist forces had reduced much of New York and Pennsylvania to ruins, causing thousands of farmers to flee what had been one of the most productive agricultural regions on the eastern seaboard.
 As Brant's activities were depriving the Continental Army of food, General George Washington ordered General John Sullivan in June 1779 to invade Kanienkeh and destroy all of the Haudenosaunee villages.
 In early July 1779, the British learned of plans for a major American expedition into Iroquois Seneca country.
 To disrupt the Americans' plans, John Butler sent Brant and his Volunteers on a quest for provisions and to gather intelligence in the upper Delaware River valley near Minisink, New York.
 After stopping at Onaquaga, Brant attacked and defeated American militia at the Battle of Minisink on July 22, 1779.
 Brant's raid failed to disrupt the Continental Army's plans, however.